Lindsey-Maag/Group_Project_Health/README.md

 [Dashboard Site](https://bc-group-project-health.herokuapp.com/)

-Plans for interactive elements included layered maps and other interactive datavisualizations
+Plans for interactive elements included layered maps and other interactive data visualizations

 <p align="right">(<a href="#readme-top">back to top</a>)</p>